lainchan/lainchan/README.md

 About
 ------------
-vichan is a fork of [vichan](http://github.com/vichan-devel/vichan), a great imageboard package, actively building on it and adding a lot of features and other improvements.
+Lainchan is a fork of [vichan](http://github.com/vichan-devel/vichan), a great imageboard package, actively building on it and adding a lot of features and other improvements.